-Women account for 61 percent of the Group's Non-Managerial positions and 42 percent of overall Managers in the Group.
-In 2015, the Board established the 2015-2016 and 2016-2017 measurable objectives in the context of a longer-term strategy, which will enable better opportunities for women to move into more senior managerial roles in the future.
+Women account for 49.2 percent of the Group's Non-Managerial positions and 37.7 percent of overall Managers in the Group.
+The Board has established measurable objectives in the context of a longer-term strategy, which will enable better opportunities for women to move into more senior managerial roles in the future.